Fri, Feb 23: Fly to St. Maarten and transfer to a hotel for one night.

 Thu, Mar 1: Basseterre, St. Kitts (a.m.) and beach (p.m.).
 St. Kitts’ was the first successful colony in the British West Indies.
 St. Kitts is known as the “Gibraltar of the Caribbean” as it appears to dominate the Southern Sea when you stand at the top of Brimstone Hill.
 Shop in colorful Basseterre, play golf and tour old plantation houses.
 Or, if you’re feeling adventurous, take a brisk hike through the rainforest.
 Enjoy the beach in the afternoon.

 Fri, Mar 2: Gustavia, St. Barts.
 In its elegant little capital of Gustavia, French joie de vivre is tempered by Swedish spic-and-span neatness.
 The rugged landscape discouraged crops but the natural harbor made it a trade and supply center.
 Today, diversions include duty-free shopping in exquisite boutiques, beautiful beaches, excellent dining, watersports and people-watching.

 Sat, Mar 3: Arrive Phillipsburg, St. Maarten, disembark and fly home.

-Expect superb service, amenities and accommodations onboard the Star Clipper.
+Expect superb service, amenities and accommodations onboard the Star Flyer.
 The mega-yacht has 16 sails and four masts.
 Highlights: compact cabins with a nautical decor • marble-lined bathrooms • two swimming pools with portholes in the bottoms • delicious international cuisine • open-seating dining (dinners) with a no-tie dress code • seafood and grilled favorites on lunch buffet • tropical piano bar • library • waterskiing, small sailboats sailing, banana boat rides • guided snorkeling and scuba diving trips offered.